luiscoco/Kafka_Java_Training/README.md

 https://kafka.apache.org/documentation/#connectapi

-## 12. Create a Java project with VSCode
+## 12. Create a Kafka Producer Java application with VSCode

 We create a new folder to place the Java application.